nbonheur111/workout_tracker/README.md

 **Future Enhancements** <br>
 Here are some potential improvements that could be made to the app in the future:

-Allow users to create custom workout plans and track progress towards their goals.
+* Allow users to create custom workout plans and track progress towards their goals.
-Implement a social feature, allowing users to connect with friends and share workouts.
+* Implement a social feature, allowing users to connect, compete with friends and share  workouts.
-Integrate with fitness tracking devices, such as Fitbit or Apple Watch, to automatically log workouts.
+* Integrate with fitness tracking devices, such as Fitbit or Apple Watch, to automatically log workouts.
-Add a feature for tracking nutrition and meal planning in addition to workouts.
+* Add a feature for tracking nutrition and meal planning in addition to workouts.
-Improve the UI and design of the app to enhance the user experience.
+* Improve the UI and design of the app to enhance the user experience.

 **Author** <br>